Travel is in my blood.

 The approach to Wilderness with views across the long white beach, always mark arrival on the Garden Route for me.
 We stopped and took to the boardwalk that follows the curve of the Touw River Estuary, pausing for a while next to the tranquil waters to watch the birds and canoeists.
 From here activities are diverse, with hiking in the surrounds most popular.
 There is a variety of accommodation on offer with special mention of the SANParks’ Garden Route Park which we visited.

-In Sedgefield a stop at Wurst Express, a cool mobile food trailer where German speaking Jan Schiebe offers street food to regulars and passersby, is a must stop!
+In Sedgefield, a stop at Wurst Express, a cool mobile food trailer where German-speaking Jan Schiebe offers street food to regulars and passersby, is a must stop!
 Open Monday to Friday, Jan is found at the local market on Saturdays.
-Seated at his table with an umbrella for shade we indulged in a currywurst he had prepared for Di and a special spelt based vegetarian version for me.
+Seated at his table with an umbrella for shade we indulged in currywurst he had prepared for Di and a special spelt based vegetarian version for me.
 His homemade chilli sauce adding the bite and his charm much enhancing the conversation as he passionately told us about life in his hometown.

 When in Sedgfield keep your eyes open for the work done by Mosaic Job Creation Project – an inspiring local community project.
 There are the horses we all know to look out for whilst driving through town, and near the look out point to the river mouth, a large fish and a tortoise that reminds that this is a proudly Slow Town.

 From here the drive along the N2 into the Eastern Cape and Tsitsikamma forested area, where the adventure series began.
 We stayed in Storms River at the 49 room beautifully renovated Tsitsikamma Village Lodge.
 My room was simply gorgeous.